 More than any other objective, the first tanks were successful in frightening the enemy.

 “Of course we surrendered, those of us who were alive,” a German prisoner told a British war correspondent.
 “Our machine guns turned loose on it.
 But the bullets were only blue sparks on the armor.”

 Soon thousands of tanks were produced for the British and French, with the Allies producing nearly all the tanks used during the war.
 When the Americans entered the conflict, they also used French-built tanks.

 Despite their impressive look, tanks had a number of flaws including:

 - They became stuck in craters

-- Large bullets and shells could puncture the metal of early tanks
+- Large bullets and shells could puncture the metal of early models

-The men inside the tanks also faced challenges.
+The men operating the tanks also faced challenges.
 The cabin was hot, deafeningly loud and full of engine fumes.
-Crew members wore gas masks and chainmail to avoid asphyxiation and being hit by shrapnel.
+Crew members wore gas masks and chain-mail to avoid asphyxiation and being hit by shrapnel.

-Tanks had no radios, so carrier pigeons were the only means of communication.
+Tanks also had no radios, so carrier pigeons were the only means of communication.